syncfusion-content/wpf-docs/wpf/OLAPGrid/How-To/Apply-Formatting-for-Measure-elements.md

 ![Displaying measure as round trip format](Apply-Formatting-for-Measure-elements_images/Apply-Formatting-for-Measure-elements_img11.png)

-* `General` - is used to display the cell value as genaral number format.
+* `General` - is used to display the cell value as general number format.

 Refer the below code sample: